Congratulations - you have completed .

 Question 4 Explanation:

-The addition of the appeals courts in 1891 created the federal court structure that is currently in place in the United States judicial branch today.
+The addition of the appeals courts in 1891 created the existing federal court structure of the United States judicial branch.
 District courts are the entry-level courts.
 Decisions from the district courts can be appealed to the appeals courts.
 The Supreme Court hears cases that have been appealed and that they deem worthy of consideration; this usually involves cases with constitutional implications.

 What does the phrase “innocent until proven guilty” mean for someone who has been accused of a crime?